dposse/smashalytics/README.md

 TODO in order:

-   ~create helper function to read table row~ DONE
+   ~create helper function to read table row~

-   ~get data from 2019 tournament table~ DONE
+   ~get data from 2019 tournament table~

    write to csv